pexmee/Twitrends/README.md

    "search_pattern":"icecream"
 }
 ```
 Note: The credentials are for example use and will not work.
-You need to use the credentials given to you via the Twitter Developer Portal.
+Only official credentials from the Twitter Developer Portal will be accepted.

 Once the configuration is done, enable and start the service:
 ```bash